 Join the conversation

-- Email our host Joe Iovino about this episode, ideas for future topics, or any other thoughts you would like to share.
+- Email our hosts Joe Iovino or Crystal Caviness about this episode, ideas for future topics, or any other thoughts you would like to share.

 Help us spread the word